Set Up a Lookup Field

 - You see all contacts linked to this company

-- Click New in the subgrid to create a new contact with the company pre-filled
+- Click + in the subgrid to create a new contact with the company pre-filled

-Section titled “Multiple Lookups”You can have multiple lookup fields on the same entity.
+Section titled “Multiple Relations”You can have multiple relation fields on the same entity.
 For example, an Opportunity might have:

 - Company — The company this deal is with